PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 and final partition build.
 Candidate boundary-output discovery queries the shared consumer index instead of rescanning the complete graph suffix for every candidate.
 The final split artifact writer also constructs one index and reuses it across all emitted partitions.
+Binary-search size-estimation candidates borrow immutable NumPy constant buffers from the source ModelIR instead of copying every weight for every probe.
+The public partition builder and final artifact writer retain the established independent-buffer default.

 Custom-op result metadata has a single TensorFlow- and Torch-free owner in `artifact_metadata.py`.
 One operator-stream pass produces both the legacy raw